Made-Neat/wplogify/src/old/readme.txt

 - **Role-Based Access Control:** Limit who can access the activity logs based on their WordPress role.
 - **Advanced Search & Filters:** Filter logs by user, date, post type, and more to quickly find specific actions.
 - **User-Friendly Dashboard Widget:** View the most recent critical activities in a quick summary.
+- **Secure and Optimized:** Designed for minimal performance impact, ensuring the plugin won’t slow down your website.
 - **IP Address Information Integration:** One-click access to IP information via WhatIsMyIpAddress.com.

-**Who is Logify WP for?**

-Logify WP is perfect for:
-- **Agencies** managing multiple client sites.
-- **Freelancers** who need a detailed audit trail for their client work.
-- **IT Teams** maintaining the security of large WordPress environments.
-- **Website Administrators** responsible for monitoring site activity and detecting unauthorized changes.
-- **Developers** looking for a simple yet powerful logging tool.
-- **Everyday Website Users** who want a simple way to monitor and track activity on their site.
+**Why Choose Logify WP?**

+Logify WP provides robust activity and audit logging capabilities without bloating your website.
+Optimized for scalability and security, it’s the ideal solution for developers, agencies, and website owners who need reliable user tracking and event logging.

-Logify WP is actively being developed, with new features in the pipeline.
+The plugin is actively being developed, with new features in the pipeline.
 If you'd like to suggest features, submit them via [https://logifywp.com/suggest/](https://logifywp.com/suggest/).

 == Installation ==